-Location: South Ponds; see map on page 17
+Location: South Ponds; see map on page 15

 Engagement: Ask younger students what kind of movements they can make to capture the shapes of Wavefield and the landscape around it.
-Ask older students to walk quietly and meditatively through or alongside this earthwork, experiencing the waves and surrounding landscape.
-Afterwards, they can journal about their experience, or discuss it with a partner.
+If the work is open for interaction, invite older students to walk quietly and meditatively through the rolling field.
+Alternatively, they can walk alongside this earthwork, experiencing the waves and surrounding landscape.
+Afterwards, they might journal about their experience, or discuss it with a partner.